MindTheSystem/mindthesystem/src/pages/index.md

         image_position: top
         title: Project consultancy with mentoring
         content: >
-          I am part of your team that tackles the problem and delivers the strategy.
-While in the process of working on real-life problems, I seek to develop
+          I am part of your team that tackles the problem, delivers the strategy, while also building your team’s capabilities.

-          your team’s capabilities, but also ensure quality of inputs and outputs required for decision making.
         type: grid_item
         actions:
           - type: action